New Beginnings, New Ideas

 There are more than 1,500 transfer students at the University of Delaware.
 Over half are Delaware residents, others come from as far away as China.
 No matter where you’re transferring from, UD will transform your passion into success.

 When you step on our campus, you will find an intellectual home where our award-winning faculty are dedicated to nurturing your ideas.
 Whether your interests lie in the arts, sciences, business or the humanities, our students and faculty are eager to collaborate on projects that make an impact, that advance knowledge, that change the world.

 The University of Delaware provides support and services to students who are transferring to campus via a number of pathways.
 UD has a range of offices and staff who are committed to assisting transfer students throughout their experience as a Blue Hen.

 If you are an international transfer student, please set up an appointment with Erin Bastein from our international admissions team.

 Important Dates and Deadlines

-Fall Application Deadline: May 1*
+- Spring Application Priority Deadline: Nov.
+1

-Spring Application Deadline: November 1*
+- Fall Application Priority Deadline: May 1

 *Decisions for majors in the College of Engineering may take additional time since space availability needs to be determined at the end of each semester.